TriangleUtah/Website/README.txt

+           \ ---- Univeristy of Utah Triangle Fraternity website ---- /

           Source code for the Univeristy of Utah Triangle Fraternity website.

 Authors include:
         - Joseph Z
         - Spencer E
         - Theaux M

 Potential Additions:
         - Integration of google log in for an actives only database
         - UI and LINQ integration for custom query creation and execution.

 Credits:
 	Template:
 		AJ